Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 What is tariff stacking?

 Tariff stacking occurs when multiple independent tariff programs apply simultaneously to the same import, compounding the duty burden.
-For example, a Chinese steel import in 2026 can face: 25% base MFN + 25% Section 301 + 50% Section 232 + 10% Section 122 = 110% total duty.
+For example, a Chinese electronics import in 2026 can face MFN + Section 301 (25%) + Section 122 (10%).
+However, Section 232 products (steel, aluminum, copper) are exempt from Section 122—these layers do not stack together.

 Which tariff layers apply to Chinese goods in 2026?